JYC11/dice-roller/README.md

 dice-roller -d 10d20 --sf lt5  # roll 10d20 subtract any rolls from final result that is less than 5 dice-roller -d 1d20+15 --ms 10  # roll 1d20+15 with margin of success 10 (eg: 1d20 rolls 14, modifier = 15, 14+15-10 = 19)
 ```
-* df flag will by default deduct failures by 1 but you can also use like this `--df 2` to specify how much you will deduct per failure
+* `--df` flag will by default deduct failures by `1`, but you can also use like this `--df 2` to specify how much you will deduct per failure